suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/Heatmap%20correlation.jpg"/>

-With the help of PCAs, it is possible to determine the best number of components that are useful for making predictions whether customers are going to churn or not.
-Based on the plot below, we can assume that about 15 components explain about 90 percent of the variance in the dataset.
-In this way of selecting the less number of features, we can avoid the curse of dimensionality that occurs as a result of having higher dimensional features.
+Principal Component Analysis (PCA) can be used to determine the optimal number of components necessary for predicting whether customers are likely to churn.
+By analyzing the below plot, we can conclude that approximately 15 components are sufficient to account for 90% of the variance in the dataset.
+This approach of selecting a reduced number of features can help to avoid the problem of the "curse of dimensionality", which can arise when working with high-dimensional data.

+In summary, PCA enables us to identify the most important components for predicting customer churn, and selecting a smaller number of features can help to overcome the challenges associated with high-dimensional data.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/PCA%20Plot.jpg"/>